PhlipArima.com

 take this and this

-to slap her face and turn the skin a swollen mauve
+to slap her face a swollen mauve and rip a lip

 see prophesy caught and denied as the woman